rainsfordtm/ogr/site/content/docs/texts/index.md

 were lost when the parchment was cut.
 Much of the text is written in shorthand (Tironian notes).
 3. [__Bilingual Alba__](/docs/alba).
 Composed and copied in the tenth
 century at the latest.
-TODO: Description.
+A short "dawn hymn" written primarily in Latin with an enigmatic two-line refrain in Romance, repeated three times.
 4. [__Passion poem, Augsburg manuscript__](/docs/passaugsb).
 Composed and copied in the tenth century.
-TODO: Description.
+A short Romance song, copied in a single line _before_ a legal document was copied on the parchment in 1067.
+The writing is very small and faint and can only be read from the original (see Berschin et al. 1981).
 5. [__Clermont Blessings__](/docs/benclerm).
 Composed and copied in the
 mid- to late tenth century.
-TODO: Description.
+Two short Romance blessings written upside-down in the margins of a Latin manuscript of the _Breviary of Alaric_.
+Discovered by Bischoff (1984).
 6. [__The Strasbourg Oaths__](/docs/serments).
 Composed 842, copied c1000.
 The earliest text by date of composition in any Gallo-Romance variety, the _Strasbourg Oaths_ consist of two short oaths sworn in both Romance and Germanic by Louis